 Nature provides us a never ending possibility for inspiration for pictures.
-Waterscape photography have their own charm, the same way, they have their own way to get edited in the lightroom software.
-Let’s see how.
+Waterscape photography have their own charm, the same way, they have their own way to get edited in the Lightroom Presets software like adding sunflare effect.
+Let’s see how we can edit waterscape photography using Lightroom Presets.
+We have made a video on how to install Lightroom presets which you can see in our site.

 Here is an image which was shot a few years back by me.
 Basic gears were used to shoot this image at 6:00 AM in a place called Rameshwaram.